How to get back into working out

 Nutrition matters

-Re-entering an active lifestyle means you’ll require more energy to trudge through tough workouts.
-The much-needed energy boost comes from eating a balanced diet, which according to Healthline, is an effective way to support your fitness program.
+You’ll also require more energy to get through tough workouts.
+A balanced diet is an effective way to support your fitness program.
+And it’s helpful to understand exactly what you’re eating, as well as how it affects your body.

-It’s helpful to understand exactly what you’re eating, as well as how it impacts your body.
 Begin by taking a look at macronutrients, which include carbohydrates, protein and fat:

-- Carbohydrates, like rice, potatoes and oatmeal, function as a source of energy.
+- Carbohydrates, including rice, potatoes and oatmeal, function as a source of energy.

 - Protein, such as meat, fish and legumes, helps maintain and build muscle mass.

-- Fats, like olive oil, seeds and avocados, support cell growth and contribute to vitamin absorption.
+- Fats, such as olive oil, seeds and avocados, support cell growth and contribute to vitamin absorption.

 Depending on the intensity of your workouts, you may need to adjust your macronutrient levels.
 The easiest way to do this is by logging meals in a food journal or food tracking app.